 - Smoking.
-Bladder cancer is four times more common in smokers than non-smokers.
+Bladder cancer is 2-6 times more common in smokers than in non-smokers.
 Some of the chemicals from tobacco get into the body and are passed out in urine.
-These chemicals in the urine are carcinogenic (damaging) to the bladder cells.
-It is estimated that about one third of bladder cancers are related to smoking.
+These chemicals in the urine are damaging (carcinogenic) to the bladder cells.
+It is estimated that about half of bladder cancers are related to smoking.

 - Other chemicals.
 Certain workplace and environmental chemicals have been linked to bladder cancer - for example, substances used in the rubber and dye industries.
 Many of these chemicals are now banned in the UK.
 However, bladder cancer may develop as late as 10-25 years after exposure to certain chemicals.
 This means that some cases are still being diagnosed in people who worked with these chemicals years ago.

 - Gender.
-Bladder cancer is about three times more common in men than women.
+Bladder cancer is about three times more common in men than in women.

 - Ethnic background.
 Bladder cancer is more common in white people than in black people.

-- Previous radiotherapy or chemotherapy increases the risk.
+- Previous radiotherapy or chemotherapy slightly increases the risk.